 What Songs will we Sing?

-Great songs!
-Songs from Ireland, the British Isles, the rich vein of traditional music from USA, and songs from many World music traditions.
-And always a new song by Candy, in collaboration with a local singer/songwriter, or with Lindsey Williams (together we have written a book of songs for choirs: Songs from Life).
+Great songs in harmony!
+Songs from Ireland, the islands of Britain, the rich vein of traditional music from USA, and songs from many World music traditions.
+And always a new song by Candy, in collaboration with a local singer/songwriter, or with Lindsey Williams (together we have written 2 book of songs for choirs: Songs from Life, Songs from a Full Moon LINK).
 We will learn music by ear, no reading of music necessary, though I’m happy to provide written music to those who want it for more difficult pieces.
 We’ll go to sing in special places nearby – in an old church, out in nature.
 Sometimes we experiment with improvisation and singing games.

 Pattern of the Day